- What computer hardware and software is needed to participate in eFiling?

 4. Are there charges for using the eFiling system?

 Yes.
 A Document Recovery Charge of $.10/page, multiplied by the number of paper copies required by the court may be imposed, for some documents, at the time of eFiling.
 Please review the Oregon Rules of Appellate Procedure and the document you are filing to determine the correct number of copies required.
 The charges apply to all eFilers.
-New tables will be provided prior to the effective date of July 1, 2014.

 5. Are there procedural rules concerning eFiling?